AdamSmith89/ThreatModelling/sections/2-WhatCanGoWrong/PITCHME.md

 Note:
 - Trees : Start with goal (repudiate data etc.) and then leaf nodes are how that is achieved
+    - Can be harder to get started.
+    - Doesn't lend itself well to our process.

 - Libraries : A collection of commo attacks against a system.
     - High-level can be too abstract
     - Low-level can be too specific (or need to create your own)

+---